allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

 ~ Need to create an IP based-blacklist logging and banning system.
 Probably by a bash or php based function logging into mariadb

 ~ Create a dockerfile for easier deployment

+~ Have "Apt upgrade" stream the input into html, trying this method https://stackoverflow.com/questions/20107147/php-reading-shell-exec-live-output